TinyTapeout/tinytapeout_www/content/competitions/demoscene/_index.en.md

     * Enable the project,
     * Judges will read the datasheet to understand how to set the inputs and clock,
     * Reset.
-* Must be submitted to TT08.
+* Must be submitted to TT08 (closes September 6th).
 * Entrants can submit multiple designs.

 ## Categories